nature and tourism

-Barbuda is one of the best and most natural beach destinations in the Caribbean, if not the world; it has unspoilt beaches on all sides of the island only threatened by hurricanes and over-development.
-Usually you will be alone on the beach, except for day tours and guests at the hotel beaches, but ALL BEACHES on Barbuda are open to ALL visitors as long as you keep to the waterline.
+Barbuda is one of the best and most natural beach destinations in the Caribbean, if not the world.
+Famous for our seasonal pink sand, we have unspoilt beaches on all sides of the island only threatened by hurricanes and now by over-development on the South coast.
+Usually you will be alone on the beach, except for day tours and a few guests at the hotel beaches, but ALL BEACHES on Antigua AND BARBUDA are open to ALL visitors as long as you keep to the foreshore – the area between the high and the low waterline.

 The beaches further afield also have great names – Fishing Creek, Rubbish Bay, Goat Island, Castle Hill, Pelican Point but you will need a local guide to get to these and they are a long way out often over difficult roads.
 If you would like someone to take you, look at our tours page.